vishipayyallore/dapr-2024/README.md

 darp init # In  Run as administrator.
 It should install all required components

+dapr uninstall --all

+dapr init # For Standalone

 dapr init -k  # For Kubernetes

 dapr status -k